sanjabteam/verify/README.md

 ```
 > `mobile` is your receiver which in this case is mobile.

-You can also verify manually.
+You can also verify it manually.
 ```php
 use Verify;